Bill restricting police use of TraceTogether data introduced in Parliament, with tougher penalties for misuse

 Personal contact tracing data refers to entry or exit, proximity or other data collected by digital contact tracing systems that identify an individual.
 The systems include TraceTogether, SafeEntry and BluePass.

-The minster can approve the addition of future contact tracing systems that fall under these restrictions.
+The minister can approve the addition of future contact tracing systems that fall under these restrictions.
 However, the removal of any system will require Parliament’s approval.

 In another privacy safeguard, public officers found guilty of misusing personal contact tracing data will face tougher penalties than what is set out in current public sector data protection laws.